 Constellation of drag stars

-Enjoy a pitcher of ice-cold Sangria on the patio of the street-level Complexe Sky, one of Montréal’s oldest and largest LGBTQ establishments.
-Or gaze up at the stars – and the shirtless bartenders – on the hugely popular Sky rooftop patio where sunsplashed patrons can also dip into the rooftop pool or jacuzzi!
+Enjoy a pitcher of ice-cold sangria on the street-level patio of Complexe Sky, one of Montréal’s oldest and largest LGBTQ establishments.

 Bar Renard is one of Montréal’s trendiest bars, popular with LGBTQ and straight young hipsters.
-The music is never too loud, the waiting staff is cute, the bar boasts a wide selection of wines, microbrewery beers and cocktails, as well as a streetfront patio in the heart of the action.
-Meanwhile, inside, because of its floral décor, Renard’s unisex washroom has become an iconic selfie location.
+The music is never too loud, the waiting staff is cute, the bar boasts a wide selection of wines, microbrewery beers and cocktails as well as a street front patio in the heart of the action.
+Inside, because of its floral décor, Renard’s unisex washroom has become an iconic selfie location.

 Lady Gaga’s favourite

 Gay icon Lady Gaga and her entourage partied at District Vidéo Lounge when it opened in 2017.
 Patrons can select music videos on the indoor screens or hang out on the very comfortable patio.